FAQ: What if I need more than one subscription?

 How can I use just one Roon subscription?

-The Roon subscription is not connected to a specific Roon Core, rather it is connected to your Roon account.
+The Roon subscription is not connected to a specific Roon Server, rather it is connected to your Roon account.

-As a result, you can use your subscription on as many Cores as you like, just not at the same time.
-Since there can only be one active session at a time, when you use your email and password to log in on another Core, you will be prompted to unauthorize the previous session.
-Doing so, will allow you to use your subscription on this other Core.
+As a result, you can use your subscription on as many servers as you like, just not at the same time.
+Since there can only be one active session at a time, when you use your email and password to log in on another server, you will be prompted to unauthorize the previous session.
+Doing so will allow you to use your subscription on this other server.
 The screen would look like this:

 Why would I need another Roon subscription?